niccokunzmann/mundraub-android/README.md

   If you like to have your language included, please open an issue and translate yourself :)
 - We use [Android Studio] to develop the app.
 If you like, you can start development with [small issues. ![][first-issues-image]][first-issues]
 - Feedback is welcome, please open an [issue][issues].
+  - Crash:
-  - Crash: You can report a debug log file if you gave EXTERNAL_STORAGE permissions or use logcat to retrieve the log.
+    - You can report a debug log file if you gave EXTERNAL_STORAGE permissions or use logcat to retrieve the log.
       If you gave permissions, you should be able to find it under `eu.quelltext.mundraub.log.txt` or `eu.quelltext.mundraub.error.txt`.
       The app (if starting) should point you to the file.
+    - You can use [MatLog Libre] to retrieve the app log before and after a crash.

 You can view the [Setup Guide][setup] and [Contribution Guidelines].